bisos-pip/full/py2/README.rst

 Overview
 ========

-bisos.core: is a top level module that requires core BISOS (ByStar Internet Services OS) modules.
+bisos.py2-all: is a top level module that requires core BISOS (ByStar Internet Services OS) modules.

 Main required modules are: